dachande/LightDM-Webkit-MacOSX-Theme/README.md

 LightDM Webkit MacOSX Theme
 ===========================

-This is a LightDM theme for the Webkit greeter which tries to imitate the look and feel of the Mac OSX lion login screen
+This is a LightDM theme for the Webkit greeter which tries to imitate the look and feel of OS X El Capitan login screen.

 Demo:
 -------------------------